In 2025, ChatGPT seems to be everywhere. You find it in the news, on your Twitter, in Quora groups, and in popular Reddit topics.

 Non-Readable Data

-• Encrypted or Secured Files: It cannot access files that are encrypted or password-protected.
+- Encrypted or Secured Files: It cannot access file formats that are encrypted or password-protected.

-To load CSV data, you typically follow a series of steps.
+To upload a CSV to ChatGPT, you typically follow a series of steps.
 These steps might vary a bit based on the software or coding language you use.
 Let’s go through a general guide and then see how to do it in Python:

 Check that the data has a regular format, with matching separators (like commas or semicolons) and encodings (like UTF-8).